Your new kitten will come from the best very breeding lines from throughout the world and will be to the bengal breed standard.

 If they are difficult to start weaning we soak royal canin babycat biscuits in royal canin babycat milk and mix it up with a little royal canin instinctive babycat mousse.
-But we find they normally wean easily onto the raw weaning paste.
+But we find they normally wean easily onto the raw chicken paste.

-Kittens will come with full registration papers signed on collection.
+Kittens will come with full registration papers on collection.
 They will be registered with The International Cat Association, on either the Active or Non-Active register.
 This means they will be registered worldwide and not just in Ireland.
 They can also be Gccfi Registered if necessary.

-They will be microchipped.
+They will be microchipped included in purchase price.

-If sold as pets on the non - active they will be neutered, included free in the price.
+If sold as pets on the non - active they will be neutered, included in the price.

 They will leave with 4 generation pedigree full of Champions